Albert, international bulletin for peace and disarmament

 Dmytro Prodan 32 Vinnytsia Region 18 March 2026 3 years imprisonment Constitutional civil service request rejected, convicted for "evasion"

-Kostiantyn Perevozenko 42 Lviv 7 April 2026 Pre-trial detention Bail denied.
+Kostiantyn Perevozenko 42 Lviv 7 April 2026 Pre-trial detention Bail request denied.
 "Jehovah's Holy Spirit helps me endure and testify"

 Zoltan Demesh 43 Lviv 8 April 2026 Pre-trial detention Bail conditional on life in a military facility; refuses and remains in custody